LightInn/IPCD/main.typ

 Neova was designed from the ground up to close this gap.
 It’s more than a protocol; it’s a decentralized cloud ecosystem that blends three powerful elements:

 - #strong[Peer-to-Peer Infrastructure:] From enterprise servers to Raspberry Pi devices, anyone can contribute capacity and earn `$NEOV` rewards.
 The network scales itself.
-- #strong[IPFS at the Core:] Every file is secured by cryptographic hashing, content addressing, and end-to-end encrypted, ensuring data integrity and efficiency.
+- #strong[#gls("ipfs") at the Core:] Every file is secured by cryptographic hashing, content addressing, and end-to-end encrypted, ensuring data integrity and efficiency.
 - #strong[Enterprise-Grade Security:] Identity, encryption, and key management are integrated from the start, giving users privacy and sovereignty without extra complexity.

 On top of this foundation, Neova already powers products like #emph[NeoDrive] (a decentralized storage alternative to Google Drive) and is soon launching #emph[NeoSign] (a secure signing solution).
 These tools show how Web3 can feel as simple as Web2 - but without compromise.